conniexu444/cs392/README.md

 - [Reverse a string in place in C](midterm/task1.c): reverse a string in place in C.
 - [Sort a string array Using Your Own String Compare](midterm/task2.c): sort a string array without using APIs and create your own version of string compare.
 - [Utilizing a Class Structure](midterm/task3.c): read from a file and use the data structure given to put the appropriate data in the appropriate fields.
-#### If you steal my code, we are both going to get a 0.
-I would truly prefer not to get a zero.
-So don't try to submit my code.